Paralysis ticks are not easily dismissed. They are a danger to any host they attach themselves to.

 Paralysis ticks usually inflict themselves on unsuspecting animals - native Australian species, mainly.
 However, they are also a sucker for any livestock, domestic pets, and humans that cross their path.
 As an estimated 20,000 domestic animals are paralysed every year from tick bites, tick prevention is a big deal in Australia.
 In fact, when pets succumb to a tick's toxins, their owners can pay as much as $5,000 for veterinary care.

 Tick prevention is just as important for humans as it is for animals, as many of us experience allergic reactions from ticks.
 Reactions range from mild itching and localised swelling to life-threatening anaphylaxis.
+Tick bites can also transmit infections like Lyme Disease, the symptoms for which can include fever, fatigue, and muscle and joint aches.

 Although paralysis ticks can be found all year round, the peak season is Spring and Summer, when warm weather combines with periods of rain.
 At these times, you should make sure tick checks and tick bite prevention are part of your routine whenever you're outdoors — gardening, bush-walking, camping, etc. Paralysis ticks are generally prevalent in moist, humid environments, such as grassy and wooded areas.
 They are especially common in wet forests and temperate rainforests and can often be found among trees, logs, leafy debris, and uncontrolled vegetation.